Ronan was 10 years old when he first learned how to code.

 The Macintosh computer had just been introduced to the mainstream market and Ronan’s mother, a teacher, had access to a computer program called Logo at her school.

 “It was a very primitive language,” he explains.
 “I could draw a perfect rectangle or circle on the screen with just five lines of code.
 That was the moment I knew I wanted to do this for a living.”

 Fast forward three decades and Ronan has realized his career dreams and then some.
-As the Senior Engineering Director for EF Learning Labs in China, Ronan is in charge of all software engineering for the Kids and Teens division.
+As the Senior Engineering Director for EF Learning Labs in China, Ronan works in software engineering.
 His 15-plus years of experience in the industry cover everything from 3D modeling to backend programming.
 Ronan has worked for a variety of companies, including Fuji Xerox and Microsoft, but it’s his current role at EF Education First that he says challenges him in unexpected ways.

 “I decided to join EF because machine learning—which is the kind of computer science I’m most interested in—has been widely adopted in a lot of industries, but in the world of education it’s still in the infant stage,” he says.
 “That really excited me.”

 Ronan goes on to explain that when he first interviewed with EF he was in awe of the amount of student learning history his team had collected to make the highest quality product for their customers.
 It meant the potential for machine learning, the science of which involves computers relying on patterns and inferences to perform specific tasks, was vast.

 “We collect student behavior to understand how our customers learn English,” he explains.
 “We can then leverage this data to create better algorithms to help the students learn and make the most of our software.”